HMS Empress of India: Sinking

 On 4 November 1913, Empress of India was used as a target ship in firing trials in Lyme Bay that were primarily intended to give officers and men an idea of the effect of live shell against a real target.
 A secondary objective was to look at the problems caused by several ships firing at the same target at the same time.
 The first ship to engage the stationary Empress of India was the light cruiser Liverpool, followed by two dreadnought battleships Thunderer and Orion and the predreadnought battleship King Edward VII, and finally the four dreadnoughts Neptune, King George V, Thunderer, and Vanguard.
 By 16:45, "Empress of India was blazing furiously and down by the stern, sinking at" 18:30.
 She had received forty-four 12-inch (305-mm) and 13.5-inch (343-mm) hits and "it is not surprising that an elderly ship sank," though the intention had been to repeat the firing at longer range before she did.

 When Empress of India sank, she settled upside-down on the seabed, and some salvage was soon carried out by a Jersey company which owned the rights to the vessel.
 A big hole in her side was made not by a shell, but by salvage divers removing a condenser.
 The wreck is accessible and is a deep dive for recreational divers.

 Details of the firing are given in the table below.
+The sinking is also referenced in the Elvis Costello song "Veronica".